Personally, I think any time of year is the perfect time to grill, especially in the southern states.

 Add all of the ingredients to the glass bowl.
-Mix all of the ingredients.
+Add the shrimp and toss to coat.

-- 2 lbs of extra large, unpeeled and deveined shrimp
+- 2 lbs of extra large raw shrimp, preferably deveined and peeled

 - In a large glass bowl mix the lime juice, minced garlic, chopped shallots, cumin, tequila.
 Add salt and pepper.

-- Slowly add in olive oil and whisk together.
+- Slowly add in olive oil and sugar or honey and whisk together.

 - If using skewers, spear the shrimp, preferably lengthwise so each shrimp is “woven” onto the skewer.
 Leave a small bit of space between each shrimp for heat to access all sides.
 If using a grill basket, spray the basket bottom with nonstick grilling spray (outside and not where the spray can get on your floor, causing it to become slick) and add shrimp to the basket.